-The school has a consistent and positive approach to discipline and ensures that it is the behaviour that is disapproved of and NOT the child.
-All the staff are committed to promoting the values which we consider important such as respect, resilience, being responsible and co-operating.
-All adults have an important responsibility to model high standards of behaviour, both in their dealings with the pupils and with each other, their example has an important influence on the children.
+The school has a consistent and positive approach to discipline and ensures that the poor behaviour is disapproved of and NOT the child.
+We aim to teach children to take responsibility for their choices, and hence the consequences, be they positive or negative.
+We want our children to ensure their behaviour remains Ready, Respectful and Safe at all times.

+All adults have an important responsibility to model high standards of behaviour, both in their dealings with the pupils and with each other.
+Their example has an important influence on the children.